indralukmana/turbin3_Q3_indralukmana_capstone/docs/v0/03-user-stories-research.md

 * **Developer / Engineer / Hackathon Participant:**
   * Connect their wallet to the application.
   * Browse available learning decks.
-  * Stake SOL in a time-locked vault to start a commitment period.
+  * Stake SOL in a vault to start a commitment period.
   * Perform a daily on-chain "check-in" transaction to maintain their streak.
-  * Withdraw their SOL after the time-lock expires (if the streak was maintained).
+  * Withdraw their SOL after the streak is complete.
   * Mint their NFT credential after a successful streak.
 * **Solana Dev Shop / Recruiter:**
   * View a developer's public profile.